jameswilson/ckeditor_image2/README.md

     <div>, <figure>, and <figcaption> tags.
 Then ensure the Image2 plugin is
     enabled in one of the following ways, depending on which module is in use:

-    * Wysiwyg module: Enable the Image plugin in the Wysiwyg profile settings and the Enhanced Image2 plugin will be used automatically.
+    * Wysiwyg API module: Enable the Image plugin in the Wysiwyg profile settings and the Enhanced Image2 plugin will be used automatically.
     * CKEditor module: Enable the Enhanced Image2 widget plugin (checkbox) under the "Editor Appearance" section of the CKEditor profile config screen.